Last Updated on June 28, 2019 by Christine KaaloaSwayambhunath Stupa “aka the Monkey Temple”, Kathmandu, Nepal

-Located atop a forest hillside overlooking the Kathmandu Valley is one of the most ancient and revered religious sites in Kathmandu- Swayambhunath Stupa.
-The stupa is claimed to be over 2,000 years old and is a re-known pilgrimage site for many devout Hindus and Buddhists in Nepal.
+Located atop a forest hillside overlooking the Kathmandu Valley is one of the most ancient and revered religious sites in Kathmandu– Swayambhunath Stupa.
+The reknown stupa is over 2,000 years old and a pilgrimage site for many devout Hindus and Buddhists in Nepal.

 Known more familiarly as The Monkey Temple, it is home to over a hundred resident monkeys which roam the area.
 Ever fantasized about having a pet monkey when you were a child?
-However, cute these monkeys are (especially the babies!) if they wander into your path, you should not touch them unless you’re willing to risk having to get a rabies shot!
-But they are adorable but they are tricksters and will attempt to steal anything you leave hanging from your bag.
+However, cute these monkeys are (especially the babies!), they are wild.
+They are adorable tricksters and they will attempt to steal anything you leave hanging from your bag.

 A pilgrimage of 365 stairs to the top

-If you want to experience the pilgrimage, then climbing the 365 stairs to the summit is the way to go.
-Along the way, you’ll find buddha statues, prayer wheels and flags and many vendors selling religious artwork and jewelry.
+To take the pilgrimage, climb the 365 stairs to the summit.
+Along the climb, you’ll find buddha statues, prayer wheels and flags and many vendors selling religious artwork and jewelry.

-Otherwise, you can sip on a cup of chai and have your car drive you to the top and backside of the stupa, where your stair climbing is less.
+Alternatively for the lazy, you can take a taxi to the top backside of the stupa.
 There is a standing buddha wishing fountain where you can toss a rupee into buddha’s begging bowl for your chance at getting your wish granted.
-You’ll find many coin attempts decorating the bottom of the fountain.
+You’ll find many coin attempts decorate the bottom of the fountain.

-Either way you enter the stupa, you will need to pay an admission cost if you are not Nepalese.
+Entering the stupa from either entrance, you must pay an admission cost if you are not Nepalese.

 The symbolic eyes painted on the stupas (which you will see repeated throughout Nepal) are a folk symbol of the Buddha’s all-seeing eyes.